Macrobiotic Diet for Migraine: Foods, Principles And Migraine Prevention

 Some macrobiotic practitioners suggest using certain targeted foods during an attack when you're experimenting with a macrobiotic diet for migraine relief.

-• or heated apple juice,
+• Cooked apples or heated apple juice

-• hot water with rice vinegar,
+• Hot water with rice vinegar

-→ Massage the migraine pressure points on your big toes on each foot all around the nail bed is said to reduce pain and help ward off an impending attack.
+For extra support, massage the migraine pressure points on your big toes on each foot all around the nail bed is said to reduce pain and help ward off an impending attack.

 My Personal Experience with the Macrobiotic Diet

+I followed a macrobiotic lifestyle for more than ten years.
 For me this included daily yoga, regular walking outdoors, seasonal cooking, and a strong focus on whole foods.

 One of the most valuable lessons I learned was how powerful food quality and food preparation can be.